MatthieuStigler/Misconometrics/Gelbach_decompo/README.md

 It does just do the decomposition, without inference.
 It does not do the grouping either: in the standard OLS case, R can do a multivariate OLS, so computing the auxiliary regressions for one or multiple LHS variables is done efficiently.
 User can simply use `tidyverse::group_by` tools to do the grouping.

+Underlying `dec_covar` is the function `reg_aux`, which regresses all covariates in a OLS/panel onto the main regressor of interest.
+This function might be of use per se, as it is written in an efficient manner: it uses lm and felm capacity to handle multi-response models, and also implements the sweep operator, which can be much faster with large datasets!

 ## Use